 As an interdisciplinarily trained sociologist, I work at the intersection of criminology, law and society, and gender.
 In my research I embrace an intersectional approach to understanding the way current public discourses and legal policies impact marginalized communities.
 I address the ways systems used in the social control of deviance— criminalization and medicalization— participate in social exclusion.
 My previous research demonstrates the ways in which responsibilization is a fundamentally gendered state practice and explores the nature and impact of responsibilization strategies on women and their communities.

 In my research I use multiple methods to develop an intersectional approach to understanding the way current public discourses and legal policies operate within institutions to impact marginalized communities.
 I draw from theories of neoliberal governmentality in criminology and gendered theories of social movements and victimhood to examine the nature and outcome of rehabilitation-based approaches to the State’s management of prostitution.
-My current work advances a comparative analysis of two parallel diversion programs: a program that seeks to “rescue” and “empower” (mostly) women who sell sex and another program that attempts to “educate” men who buy it.
+My current work advances a comparative analysis of two parallel criminal diversion programs: one program that seeks to “rescue” and “empower” (mostly) women who sell sex and another program that attempts to “educate” men who buy it.

 Jungleib, Lillian Taylor.
 2018.
 “Anti-Trafficking and Feminism: Survivors as Movement Activists.”
 In Jo Reger (ed.)
 Nevertheless They Persisted: Feminisms and Continued Resistance in the U.S. Women’s Movement.
 London, UK: Routledge.